hyperrhiz/jekyll-journal/README.md

 ## To do

-- more citation formats
+- more citation formats.
 - do I really need all that yml in all those places?
 If I stuck it all in Data instead would I regret it later?
-- autogenerate Crossref and DOAJ deposit files using their schema would be nice
+- autogenerate Crossref and DOAJ deposit files using their schema would be nice.